elixir-circuits/circuits_uart/README.md

 Yes, I haven't gotten to a couple really important ones for some use cases.
 See `TODO.md` for now.
 Please ping me if you'd like to help.

+### Do I have to use Nerves?

+No, this project doesn't have any dependencies on any Nerves components.
+The desire for some serial port library features on Nerves drove us to create it, but we also have host-based use cases.
+To be useful for us, the library must remain crossplatform and have few dependencies.
+We're just developing it under the Nerves umbrella.

 ### ei_copy why????

 You may have noticed Erlang's `erl_interface` code copy/pasted into `src/ei_copy`.